deeedob/thesis/content/40_remote_plugins.md

 For client GUI interactions, two separate communication channels are established.
 The primary channel is non-blocking, designed for interactions where timing is critical.
-Here, events are sent using a UDP^[User Datagram Protocol]-inspired, *fire and forget* approach.
+Here, events are sent using a User Datagram Protocol (UDP) inspired, *fire and forget* approach.
 This approach is practical because it doesn't require immediate confirmation of the client receiving the message.
 The events, generated from the host's process callback, reflect current values.
 Due to the frequent updates and the rapid pace at which the